Kidney Cancer: Overview

 - Abdominal ultrasound

 After a diagnosis of kidney cancer, you’ll likely have other tests.
 These help your healthcare providers learn more about the cancer.
 They can help determine the stage of the cancer.
 The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+It is 1 of the most important things to know when deciding how to treat the cancer.

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
 Ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.